 Throne speech: Kenney promises jobs, an improved economy and direct democracy as Alberta legislature returns

+Alberta Premier Jason Kenney comments on the Teck mine decision in Edmonton on Monday, February 24, 2020.
+(THE CANADIAN PRESS/Jason Franson)

-EDMONTON -- The Alberta government returned to the legislature on Tuesday with a throne speech promising continued action on job creation and improving the economy as well as a series of democratic reforms including recall on all election politicians in Alberta.
+EDMONTON -- The Alberta government returned to the legislature on Tuesday with a throne speech promising continued action on job creation and improving the economy.

 - Kenney seeks to boost investor confidence after Teck mine project shelved